 Best cloth nappies for night time

-TotsBots Bamboozles and Peenut Pads combined with their Peenut Wrap are an excellent night time cloth nappy.
-For us they were unsustainable once Ursula became more active in the night as they’re pretty bulky and she kept waking up trying to move around, but I was very happy with what I called the TurboNappy combo up to then.
-I also hear great things about the Petit Lulu Maxi Nights.
+TotsBots Bamboozles and Bamboozle Pads combined with their Peenut Wrap are an excellent night time cloth nappy.
+For us they were unsustainable once Ursula became more active in the night though.
+They’re pretty bulky and she kept waking up trying to move onto her side.
+I then resorted to eco disposables, but given my time again I’d try Petit Lulu Maxi Nights for a slimmer fit.

 So there you go, that’s pretty much everything you need to know about how to use modern cloth nappies.
 I hope this guide proves useful for you.
-I will soon be launching a full ebook on beginning cloth nappies with loads more information, troubleshooting charts, plus a guide to using reusable wipes, a cloth nappy shopping list and loads more.
+Happy cloth botty-ing!